Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 I asked, “When have you experienced imposter syndrome?"

 She didn't hesitate.
 When she first started at her company, she felt like a fraud.
-There was so much she didn’t know, and no one to help her or tell her it was normal to feel that way.
+There was so much she didn’t know, and no one to help her or tell her that it was normal to feel that way.
 She feared letting her manager know and instead exhausted herself trying to do everything without help.
-The same thing happened when she got promoted to manager six years later.
+The same thing happened when she got promoted to manager years later.

-Then I asked: "What made it go away?"
+Intrigued, I asked: "What made it go away?"

 She said it just disappeared over time.
-It shifted, she said, as she got better at her job - and as she found mentors and peers she could trust to share her challenges.
+It shifted, she said, as she got better at her job and as she found mentors and peers she could trust to share her challenges.

 Her answer?
 "Two years apiece."